HomeLatest NewseHealthModerna partners with IBM to explore quantum computing and AI for mRNA Science

 Register Now →

-The biotech firm said that the partnership aims to develop novel AI models to advance mRNA science, prepare for the era of quantum computing and invest in building a quantum-ready workforce.
+The biotech firm said that the aims to develop novel AI models to advance mRNA science, prepare for the era of quantum computing and invest in building a quantum-ready workforce.

 Moderna CEO Stéphane Bancel said they are aiming for breakthrough advances with quantum computing.